A Survey of Model Compression and Acceleration for Deep Neural Networks: Knowledge Distillation

 There are several extension along this direction of distillation knowledge.
 The work in \cite{NIPS2015_5965} trained a parametric student model to approximate a Monte Carlo teacher.
 The proposed framework used online training, and used deep neural networks for the student model.
 Different from previous works which represented the knowledge using the soften label probabilities, \cite{DBLP:conf/aaai/LuoZLWT16} represented the knowledge by using the neurons in the higher hidden layer, which preserved as much information as the label probabilities, but are more compact.
 The work in \cite{DBLP:journals/corr/ChenGS15} accelerated the experimentation process by instantaneously transferring the knowledge from a previous network to each new deeper or wider network.
 The techniques are based on the concept of function-preserving transformations between neural network specifications.
 Zagoruyko \textit{et al.} \cite{DBLP:journals/corr/ZagoruykoK16a} proposed Attention Transfer (AT) to relax the assumption of FitNet.
 They transferred the attention maps that are summaries of the full activations.

-\textbf{Drawbacks}: KD-based approaches can make deeper models thinner and help significantly reduce the computational cost.
+\textbf{Discussions}: KD-based approaches can make deeper models shallower and help significantly reducing the computational cost.
 However, there are a few disadvantages.
-One of those is that KD can only be applied to classification tasks with softmax loss function, which hinders its usage.
-Another drawback is the model assumptions sometimes are too strict to make the performance competitive with other type of approaches.
+One of those is that KD can only be applied to tasks with softmax loss function, which hinders its usage.
+Another drawback is that KD-based approaches generally achieve less competitive performance compared with other type of approaches.